 - They have no back up system, no organisation to which they can turn to for support and financial assistance.

-- 2.1Approval, encouragement, or comfort: the paper printed many letters in support of the government she’s been through a bad time and needs our supportMore example sentences
+- 2.1Comfort and emotional help offered to someone in distress: she’s been through a bad time and needs our supportMore example sentences

 - Finally, I have contacted colleagues who were only too happy to give their support for this letter.